Overview

 interRAI Services delivers a range of services to support the use of interRAI assessments in New Zealand.

-• Software: we deliver the Momentum electronic health record platform to assessors.
+• Software: we deliver the interRAI Assessment Software (iAS) electronic health record platform to assessors.

 • Education, training and certification: we train health professionals to deliver the assessments and non-health professionals to understand the interRAI assessment outputs.
 We also accredit educators to deliver interRAI training in their own organisations.